Stories that were heard about Naftali Z"L during the Shiva

 Careful About Terumos and Maasros

-When Naftali learned in Eretz Yisroel, he staying with his brother Binyamin for a few months.
-Binyamin recalls how he refused to eat any of the nuts and dried fruit, because he was concerned of Terumah and Maaser, regardless of the Hechsher.
+When Naftali learned in Eretz Yisroel, he stayed with his brother for a few months.
+His brother recalls how he refused to eat any of the nuts and dried fruit, because he was concerned of Terumah and Maaser, regardless of the Hechsher.
 This was so for a very long time, even though he especially loved salted nuts from Eretz Yisroel.
 Eventually when he learned the laws of separating the Terumah and Masser himself, only then did he start eating them.

 His wife also recalled that when they visited Eretz Yisroel, if Naftali wasn’t a hundred percent certain that Terumah and Masser was taken off properly, he would do so and discreetly put it in his pocket to dispose of later.

 Naftali would always recite his brachos slowly and with great kavana.
-His brother, Binyamin, recalls how Naftali would always pause after saying Hashem’s name in every bracha.
+His family, recalls how Naftali would always pause after saying Hashem’s name in every bracha.

 Thanks for the Meal